Media Kit

 Community Engagement Coordinator

-Antonio Rion joined Summit Artspace as Development Intern in August 2021.
-He is a Graduate Assistant from the Arts Administration M.A. program at The University of Akron.
-Antonio received his undergraduate degree from Kent State University in Music Performance with a concentration in flute.
+Antonio Rion (he/him) joined Summit Artspace as Development Intern in August 2021.
+Antonio earned his undergraduate degree from Kent State University in Music Performance with a concentration in flute.
 He has always been interested in the arts, specifically music.
-In his undergrad, Antonio was very active in ensembles.
-That was where he discovered his love for advocating for the arts.
-A native of Dover, Ohio, Antonio now resides in Kent.
+Antonio is active in numerous ensembles, and operates a private flute studio.

 Our Board